-The third and final construct consists of three items that were meant to hold together and which we call Behavior in Class (internal consistency reliability is 0.74).
-Higher scores reflect better, less disruptive behavior.
-Teacher reports of students' classroom behavior have been found to relate to antisocial behaviors in adolescence, criminal behavior in adulthood, and earnings (Chetty et al., 2011; Segal, 2013; Moffitt et al., 2011; Tremblay et al., 1992).
+to relate to antisocial behaviors in adolescence, criminal behavior in adulthood, and earnings (Chetty et al., 2011; Segal, 2013; Moffitt et al., 2011; Tremblay et al., 1992).
 Our analysis differs from these other studies in the self-reported nature of the behavior outcome.
 That said, other studies also drawing on elementary school students found correlations between self-reported and either parent- or teacher-reported measures of behavior that were similar in magnitude to correlations between parent and teacher reports of student behavior (Achenbach, McConaughy, & Howell, 1987; Goodman, 2001).
-Further, other studies have found correlations between teacher-reported behavior of elementary school students and either reading or math achievement (r = 0.22 to 0.28; Miles & Stipek, 2006; Tremblay et al., 1992) similar to the correlation we find between students' self-reported Behavior in Class and our two math test scores (r = 0.24 and 0.26; see Table 1).
+Further, other studies have found correlations between teacher-reported behavior of elementary school students and either reading or math achievement (r = 0.22 to 0.28; Miles & Stipek, 2006; Tremblay et al., 1992) similar to the correlation we find between students' self-reported Behavior in Class and our two math test scores (r = 0.24 and 0.26; see Table 2).
 Together, this evidence provides both convergent and consequential validity evidence for this outcome measure.

-For all three of these outcomes, we created final scales by averaging raw student responses across all available items and standardizing measures to have a mean of zero and a standard deviation of one within each school year.3 We standardized within years, given that, for some measures, the set of survey items varied across years.
+For all three of these outcomes, we created final scales by reverse coding items with negative valence and averaging raw student responses across all available items.4 We standardized these final scores within years, given that, for some measures, the set of survey items varied across years.